vincentvdo6/music-recommendation-system/README.md

 ## 🎶 How to Use

 1. **Search for a song**: Type any song name or artist (e.g., "Bohemian Rhapsody", "Ed Sheeran")
+2. **Drop a playlist (optional)**: Paste a Spotify playlist link or drag a text export into the "Bring your own playlist" panel to use your own catalogue
-2. **Select a track**: Click on any song from the search results
+3. **Select a track**: Click on any song from the search results
-3. **Get recommendations**: Click "Get Recommendations" to find similar songs
+4. **Get recommendations**: Click "Get Recommendations" (or "Recommend from playlist") to find similar songs
-4. **Explore**: See why each song was recommended and click Spotify links to listen
+5. **Explore**: See why each song was recommended and click Spotify links to listen

 ## 📁 Project Structure